shniqq/hierarchy-labels/README.md

 using Component = UnityEngine.Component;

 [Serializable,
- DisplayName("Missing Raycaster on Canvas"), Description("Shows a label if a Canvas is attached but no GraphicalRaycaster is present or it is disabled.")] public class CanvasWithoutRaycastHierarchyLabelRule : HierarchyLabelRule {
+DisplayName("Missing Raycaster on Canvas"), Description("Shows a label if a Canvas is attached but no GraphicRaycaster is present or it is disabled.")] public class CanvasWithoutRaycastHierarchyLabelRule : HierarchyLabelRule {
     [SerializeField] private bool _includeDisabled;

-    public override bool GetLabel(Component component, out string label) {
+    public override bool GetLabel(Component component, out string label, out GUIStyle style) {
+        style = StyleProvider.GetStyle(component);
         label = string.Empty;

         if (component is Canvas && IsRaycastDisabledOrMissing(component))